 Contact the tourism office or the KEA President to coordinate and arrange your snorkeling adventure a few days before going to Hermit’s Cove.
 Remember that there are no guides or snorkeling services in Hermit’s Cove.
-Also, note that unlike in Bojo River in which the rates are already established, there is still no fixed rate for snorkeling or other adventures at Hermit’s Cove and Kantabogon.
+Also, note that unlike in Bojo River in which the rates are already established, there are still no fixed rates for snorkeling or other adventures at Hermit’s Cove and Kantabogon.

 2. As far as we have observed, the rates depend on how many people are in your group.
 Presumably, the more group members, the lesser the rate.
 In any case, contact the Aloguinsan Municipal Tourism Office or the KEA president for details and to negotiate the fee.

 3. Hermit’s Cove is quite a remote place.
 However, it can be easily reached via a boat ride from the Aloguinsan Port.
 We don’t know the boat fare since we availed of a package.
 Just ask the boatmen there on how much is the fare from the pier to Hermit’s Cove and back.